verySmolBrain/random-penguin-facts/README.md

 ## Emscripten Flags

-Do note there's an issue? with QT CMake where you can pass it flags and it will do either nothing or break everything.
+Do note there's an issue? with QT CMake where you can pass it flags and it will output some vague messages instead of a proper error.
 Here's a rundown of issues I've gotten with flags:

 - QT CMake automatically injects a few flags into emcc when it compiles. ~I haven't narrowed down the exact flags but I do know it uses an optimisation flag because it spits out compiled .js files whereas if you compile with emcc it compiles readable .js files.~ (I don't know what I did but this is no longer the case.
 I think I removed the QT CMake macros and now it generates code slightly different to Emscripten without optimisation and still readable with comments not removed).
 This might be helpful to know since I've tracked down a few issues I had involving ES6 exports / imports by manually compiling and reading some of the comments / code.
 It also does something weird with web worker if you use pthreads that is incompatible with
 ES6 imports (Or at least I haven't been able to get it to work with Vite).